Make It Count

 The existing website does not allow donors to make donations directly on the website.

-How might we re-design the existing web and make it usable for both veterans and donors?
+How might we re-design the existing web and make it usable for both veterans and donors and reduce our client’s work?

 We separated the website into two perspectives, veterans and donors.